Ravens-Bengals by the numbers

 11: Penalties on the Ravens for 85 yards, including two holding calls on new center Ryan Jensen and another against him that was declined.

-35: Age of Ravens outside linebacker Terrell Suggs, who played like he was 25 with five solo tackles, two sacks and a forced fumble.
+34: Age of Ravens outside linebacker Terrell Suggs, who played like he was 25 with five solo tackles, two sacks and a forced fumble.
+He turns 35 in a month.

 40: Combined carries by Ravens running backs Terrance West (19) and Buck Allen (21).
 They rushed for 151 yards.